WilloWispGames/WilloWispGames.github.io/_posts/2016-09-15-ExtGuiObjView.md

 	"@brief Set the camera's orbit position.\n\n") DefineEngineMethod(GuiObjectView, getEyeZ, F32, (), ,
-	"@brief Get the z position from the eye node.\n\n")
+	"@brief Get the z position from the eye node.\n\n") DefineEngineMethod(GuiObjectView, setUseNodes, void, (bool use), ,
+	"Allow the GuiObjectView to use nodes for camera placement.\n" "Uses the shape's start01 node to set the camera position.\n")
 {% endhighlight %}

 If handled properly, these functions can allow the control's camera to be animated from script.
 Also a default drifting operation is implemented in the source code.
 It is admittedly a little rough around the edges but it gets the job done, resetting the camera to an optimal range when called from script.
 This allows models to change within the GuiObjectView dynamically, so if the client is viewing a short character and changes the model being viewed to a taller character the camera will reposition itself automatically.